beaurancourt/blog/markdown/rewriting-isfjall.md

 What all do we need for a coherent first session?
 There's an article about [creating a script](https://theangrygm.com/like-players-do/) of a session, and using that script to structure your prep that I find *very* useful.
-So, here's my script of the opening session for "Hall of Judgement".
+So, here's my script of the opening session for "Hall of Judgment".

 > I'll read a really dramatic and cool opening speech that sets the scene of
 > Isfjall during Remembrance Day (HOJ:11), then ask the players what they want